-Amendments to Clause 148: EORs and devolved administrations
+Amendments 111, 115, 120 and 121: EORs and devolved administrations

-Tabled by Baroness Ritchie of Donwpatrick
+Tabled by Baroness Ritchie of Downpatrick

 Clause 148 requires UK Government Ministers to consult with Ministers of devolved administrations, should EOR regulations fall within a devolved administration's competence.
-This is a weak requirement,
+This is a weak requirement, which could see EOR regulations imposed on devolved nations without the consent of their administrations.
+This provides a further risk of environmental regression, should EOR regulations impose weaker requirements than requirements put in place by the devolved Government.